 301. This Old House: Write about an old house that is abandoned or being renovated.

 302. Clutter: Is there a cluttered spot in your home?
 Go through some of that clutter today and write about what you find or the process of organizing.

 303. Go Fly a Kite: Write about flying a kite.

-304. On the TV: Flip to a random TV channel and write about the first thing that comes on – even if it’s an infomercial!
+304. On the TV: Flip to a random TV channel and write about the first thing that comes on – even if it is an infomercial!

-305. Fruit: Write a poem that is an ode to a fruit.
+305. Fruit: Write an ode to your favorite fruit.